 AACN recognizes that scientific research and discovery are the foundation on which nursing practice is built and is essential to advancing evidence-based interventions, informing policy, and sustaining the health of the nation.
-As one of the 27 Institutes and Centers at NIH, the National Institute of Nursing Research (NINR) is integral to improving care and is on the cutting edge of new innovations that impact how nurses are educated and how they practice.
+As one of the 27 Institutes and Centers at NIH, NINR is integral to improving care and is on the cutting edge of new innovations that impact how nurses are educated and how they practice.
 According to a 2019 report, "NINR funds 80% of training grants and >70% of Center grants, which support the education and infrastructure for research, respectively, at Schools of Nursing."
 Yet, a separate report states that, "NINR funding is inadequate relative to the number of doctoral programs in nursing," and that the NINR budget would need to "increase at least fivefold" to "adequately fund nursing science."
-18
+19

-It is through NINR funding that nurse scientists, often working collaboratively with other health professionals, are generating groundbreaking findings and leading translational research.
-A few examples of the transformational work NINR has supported includes nurse scientists developing a transitional care model for early discharges, improving infant health and saving approximately \$18,560 per infant in hospital and physician costs, as well as research in Magnet hospitals that found positive work environments reduce turnover and burnout, improving patient safety and staff satisfaction, highlighting the need for better support for healthcare providers.
+It is through NINR funding that nurse scientists, often working collaboratively with other health professionals, are generating groundbreaking findings and improving patient care.
+A few examples of the transformational work NINR has supported includes nurse scientists developing a transitional care model for early discharges; improving infant health that saves approximately \$18,560 per infant in hospital and physician costs; 20 and identifying the hallmarks of positive care environments linked to reduce turnover and burnout, as well as improved patient safety and satisfaction.
+21

-Nurse scientists and researchers at NINR and across NIH are working collaboratively with others, breaking down silos, serving as faculty to future nurses, and informing best practices, all while contributing to a stronger healthcare system through patient-centered care across the lifespan.
-To further this vital work, we are requesting a total of at least \$210 million for the National Institute of Nursing Research, to retain NINR as an independent institute within NIH, and support nurse scientists and researchers in FY 2026.
+Nurse scientists and researchers at NINR and across NIH are working collaboratively with others, breaking down silos, serving as faculty to future nurses, and informing best practices, all while contributing to a stronger healthcare system through patient-centered care across the